tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 the clock of `p` is `PRECISION` *ahead* of the clock of the proposer of `v`, and the proposal's transmission delay is `MSGDELAY` (maximum).

 ## Updated Consensus Algorithm

+The following changes are proposed for the algorithm in the [arXiv paper][arXiv].

 #### New `StartRound`